gsa-oes/office-of-evaluation-sciences/pages/events.md

  The full agenda is available <a href="{{ '/assets/files/using-evidence-agenda.pdf' | prepend: site.baseurl }}">here</a>.

 *This event will be recorded and the recording will be provided on this page.*

+# Workshops for Federal Employees
+Join OES, the Performance Improvement Council, Performance.gov, and GSA’s OSSPI in two workshops relevant to implementing the Evidence Act on November 22 and December 6 at GSA (1800 F Street NW):

+## Evidence-Building Success Stories
+#### 9:00AM-10:30AM, November 22:
+Join us for an interactive session on sharing success stories of how evidence has been used to strengthen agencies’ programs and policies, and share tips and tricks for creating buy-in and excitement around evidence-building activities in your agency. <a href="https://www.eventbrite.com/e/osspi-fall-training-evidence-building-success-stories-for-federal-employees-only-tickets-75358684855">RSVP here.</a>

+## Mapping Strategy to Evidence
+### 9:00AM-11:00AM, December 6:
+This workshop will provide an introduction to mapping agency strategy to the new evidence-building activities required under the Evidence Act, including hands-on practice in drafting Learning Agenda priorities.
+This session will be highly relevant for Evaluation Officers and Performance Improvement Officers and an opportunity to work together and make progress on required Learning Agendas. <a href="https://www.eventbrite.com/e/osspi-fall-training-mapping-strategy-to-evidence-for-federal-employees-only-tickets-75360947623">RSVP here.</a>